 Kirkland, WA 98033

 U-Village is a popular hangout for Seattle families: There’s shopping, a playground, fun water fountains.
-When you need to refuel, take a break on the patio at Elemental Pizza.
+When you need to refuel, enjoy outdoor dining on the patio at Elemental Pizza.
 Their pizzas are made from fresh ingredients, and you can watch them bake in the open wood-fired ovens.

 Seattle, WA 98105

-[Looking for more kid-friendly restaurants & activities?
+[Looking for more kid-friendly activities?
 Download our iOS app to learn about what’s tasty, kid-friendly, and fun in every neighborhood.]

-Kids will love playing corn hole and watching the chickens scratch and peck in the nearby coops.
+Kids will love watching the chickens scratch and peck in the nearby coops.

 525 Rainier Avenue S